Office of Student Life

 Use of Personal Notetaking Technology/Apps

-Notetaking technologies allow students with disabilities to more efficiently take notes in class.
+Notetaking technologies allow students with disabilities to take notes more efficiently.
 If you have a no-tech or no-recording policy in your course, please make an exception for students with this accommodation.
 Students sign an SLDS agreement that recordings are for their personal use only and that they are not to share the recordings.
 They also understand that doing so would be against SLDS procedures and a potential violation of the Code of Student Conduct.

-The purpose of a notetaker is to assist students in capturing real-time course content, such as in a traditional lecture.
-Therefore, you should only recruit a notetaker in your course if it has synchronous class meetings.
+The purpose of a peer notetaker is to assist students in capturing real-time course content.
+Therefore, you should only recruit a notetaker for your course if it has synchronous class meetings.
 Courses that are asynchronous (e.g. pre-recorded lectures) typically present no barriers for students to capture content independently.
-If a student is requesting a notetaker for your asynchronous course, please first consult with us.
+If a student requests a notetaker for your asynchronous course, please contact SLDS to consult.

-2. If there is not already an established notetaker in the class, make an announcement to the class (both during class and via email/Carmen) to recruit a notetaker.
-Please do NOT reveal the name of the student with a disability.
-We suggest saying: "Disability Services is recruiting a volunteer to be a notetaker for this course.
+• We suggest saying: "Disability Services is recruiting a volunteer to be a notetaker for this course.
 Being a notetaker is an opportunity to help Disability Services provide equal access to a college education for all students.
-As a notetaker, you’ll be emailing a copy of your notes after each class period.
+As a notetaker, you will be responsible for uploading copies of your notes after each class period.
 You will be compensated either with a stipend $25 per credit hour or by receiving a certificate of your volunteer hours.
-If you are interested, please contact me ASAP and include in your message whether or not you currently have an on-campus job.)"
+If you are interested, please contact me ASAP and include in your message if you currently have an on-campus job."

-3. Select a notetaker within 3 business days.
+2. Select a peer notetaker within three business days.

 • If you get one volunteer: please select them.

-• If you get multiple volunteers: university policy requires that you prioritize choosing a student who does NOT have an on-campus job.
+• If you get multiple volunteers: university policy requires that you prioritize a student who does not have an on-campus job.

 • If you get no volunteers: please make a second announcement at the next class meeting.
 If you still get no volunteers, please notify the student’s Access Specialist.
 They can briefly join your next class meeting to directly recruit someone.

-4. Provide the notetaker with the link to the SLDS “Note-Taker Instructions” page (https://go.osu.edu/notetaker).
+3. Provide the selected peer notetaker with the link to the SLDS Notetaker Instructions page

 (Back to Top of Page)